bevyengine/rfcs/rfcs/45-stageless.md

             chain![
                 check_if_projectiles_hit,
                 despawn_projectiles_that_hit,
-                // Be mindful when using apply_system_buffers in chains;
+                // Be mindful when adding exclusive systems like apply_system_buffers to your schedule.
-                // this will insert an entirely new copy of the system into your schedule.
-                // This can have unexpected effects on system parallelism, as it bifurcates the scheduling graph. apply_system_buffers,
+                // These will create a hard sync point, blocking other systems from running in parallel. apply_system_buffers,
                 fork_projectiles,
             ]